Cole-Hartman/Battleship/README.md

 Built Using Visual Studio Community

-Notes
-This program was built for Windows systems.
-Compatibility measures have not been taken, and consequently this program may not run as intended on macOS and Linux system environments.
+Note: Compatibility measures have not been taken, and consequently this program may not run as intended on macOS and Linux system environments.